wild188/t_test/README.md

+Billy DeLucia                                                                   wld217                                                                          CSE 411: Advanced Programming Techniques
+Assignment 1 Fall 2017

-This program calculated statistical probability using T tests.
+This program calculates statistical probability using T tests.
 Specifically a one sample T test and a paired T test.
 Before running the programs they must be compiled using the included Makefile.
 Instructions on how to run each program can be found below.

 One Sample T Test:
 --------------------------------------------------------------------------------